Make Your Mark

 The Rotherham Circle was established to thank all those who make leadership gifts to the Annual Appeal (gifts of at least £1,333 a year for a minimum of three consecutive years), acknowledging the importance of regular giving and the impact it can have on life at Lincoln.

 Named after Bishop Thomas Rotherham of Lincoln, the Rotherham Circle was established to distinguish alumni who make significant contributions to the College.
 In recognition of their support, members are invited with their guest to an annual Luncheon in College.
 At these events, members of the Circle are updated on College news and current projects, and treated to an intellectually stimulating talk by one of our Fellows, which is always very well received.
-Dr Lucy Wooding, Langford Fellow and Tutor in History, will present to the Circle this year on the power of the image in Tudor England.
+Dr Lucy Wooding, Langford Fellow and Tutor in History, presented to the Circle last year on the power of the image in Tudor England.

-The importance of support for students and the tutorial system is recognised through our Fellowship Clubs in Classical Archaeology and Ancient History (CAAH), History, Science and PPE.
+The importance of support for students and the tutorial system is recognised through our Fellowship Clubs in Classical Archaeology and Ancient History (CAAH), History, Law, Maths, Science and PPE.
 These Clubs provide donors with an annual opportunity to meet fellow members of the Club, current Fellows and students and to hear more about developments in these subjects.
 Members will also receive an annual newsletter of activities of Fellows and students, and invitations to public lectures and other special events.
 Membership starts at £10,000 and can be spread over three years.

 Scholarships, bursaries and teaching posts can all be named (according to a donor’s wishes) when capital gifts are made to endow them in perpetuity or to fund them fully for a minimum period of three years.
 There are also opportunities to name rooms in the New Garden Building, and the upgraded Lincoln House, Staircase 15, and Turl Yard.
 Alumni and friends who have endowed a scholarship or bursary will be invited to an annual Bursarians Dinner where they will have an opportunity to meet current award holders.